mity/mustache4c/README.md

 ### Specification Conformance

-Mustache4C is still in the development process but it is already becoming usefull.
+Mustache4C is still in the development process but it is already becoming useful.
 The current state of main features (using the terminology of the [{{mustache}} specification 1.1.3][spec]) is as follows.

  * [x] **Variables** (`{{foo}}`, `{{{bar}}}`):